 Location: San Francisco

-Christy Cote has taught dance for more than 33 years, and had specialized in Argentine Tango for the past 15.
+Christy Cote has taught dance for more than 35 years, and had specialized in Argentine Tango since 1996.
 Christy is one of the most respected teachers and choreographers in the U.S. Her teaching methods have been published in the Argentine Tango Manual by Dance Vision and is complimented by a series of 20 instructional DVDs by Christy and dance partner George Garcia.
-Christy hosts the popular Thursday Milonga at the Verdi Club with Adolfo Caszarry.
-She also teaches regularly at the Metronome Dance Collective at 1830 17th Street in San Francisco as well as intensive “Tango boot camps” several times a year.
+Christy is also the founding members and choreographers of Tango Con*Fusion .
+She teaches an intensive course every Tuesday at La Pista in San Francisco as well as intensive “Tango boot camps” several times a year.

 Chelsea Eng is a lifelong dancer (extensive training in ballet and modern) and since 1994, a devotee of Argentine tango.
 Chelsea is a full-time tango professional: performer, improviser, choreographer and teacher.
 She has an extensive performance and choreography resume, having taught and performed all over the US and in Buenos Aires.
 She is the founder and director of the popular Argentine Tango Program at City College of San Francisco where she regularly teaches semester-length credit courses in Argentine Tango.
 Chelsea is a founding member of the all-women tango performance group, Tango Con*Fusión.

 Guillermo García was born in Bahia Blanca, a southern port of Argentina, where he grew up among tango, soccer, barbecues, military coups and numerous currency devaluations.
 Inexplicably attracted to the shape of the guitar, he started playing Argentine tango and folklore music at the age of 10, and classical guitar at age 15.
 As a dancer, Guillermo learned Argentine tango from some of the masters of the salón, milonguero and nuevo styles.
 He teaches a weekly tango salón class in San Francisco, and has taught numerous musicality workshops for dancers.
-Guille teaches a regular drop-in class on Thursdays from 8pm to 9:30pm, at La Pista, 766 brannan st (downstairs studio) in San Francisco.

 Starting her tango career in Portland, Oregon, teaching tango has now taken Jennifer all over the world: to Europe, Argentina and Uruguay, and extensively throughout the United States and Canada.
 Skilled in both leading and following, Jennifer frequently teaches alone, but has also taught regularly with known tango masters Alex Krebs, Robin Thomas, Evan Griffiths, Damian Lobato, and Martín Bel.
 Jennifer’s dance is characterized by her desire to strive for versatility.
 Since tango is a social dance, she believes it is integral to master not only close and open embrace, but also everything in-between.
 Furthermore, after having a connected and comfortable embrace, nothing is more important to Jennifer than the music.
 This is transmitted in her teaching, as she approaches every class with a strong command over the music.